tldr-pages/tldr/pages/common/go-mod.md

 `go mod verify`

-- Copy all dependencies sources into vendor directory:
+- Copy sources of all dependencies into the vendor directory:

 `go mod vendor`